firebase/firebase-js-sdk/packages/firebase/README.md

 ```
 // This import loads the firebase namespace along with all its type information.
-import * as firebase from 'firebase/app';
+import * as firebase from 'firebase';

 // These imports load individual services into the firebase namespace.
 import 'firebase/auth';